US Star Pacific Wrecks Your donation today supports the next 15 years

 Background

-Code named "Ha-Gō" (ハ号) designated that it was the "third type" of tank developed.
-During early 1930s, the Japanese army began experimenting on a mechanized warfare unit combining infantry with tanks.
-However, the Type 89 medium tank could not keep pace with the motorized infantry, which could move at 40 km/h by truck.
-To solve this problem, the Army Technical Bureau proposed a new light tank at 40 km/h speed and started development in 1933.
-The prototype of the new tank was finished in 1934 at the Army's Sagami Arsenal.
-It was a high-speed and lightly-armored tank similar to the British cruiser tank or Soviet BT tank.
+Designated the Type 95 Ha Go light tank was developed in the early 1930s and used for the duration of the Pacific War until the official surrender of Japan in September 1945.
+In the early 1930s by the Imperial Japanese Army (IJN) began experimenting on a mechanized warfare unit combining infantry with tanks.
+However, the Type 89 medium tank could not keep pace with trucks motorized infantry, which could move at 40 kmh by truck.
+To solve this problem, the Army Technical Bureau proposed a new light tank at 40 kmh speed.
+In 1933 they started development with the first prototype finished by the Army Sagami Arsenal in 1934.
+It was a high-speed and lightly-armored tank comparable to the British cruiser tank or Soviet Union BT Fast Tank.
+This tank has a rounded turret with a square front armed with a 37mm Model 94 main gun.
+The tracks have four boogies wheels in two pairs on each side.
+The tank had no radio equipment.
+Used by both the Imperial Japanese Army (IJA) and Imperial Japanese Navy (IJN).

 Production

-Used by the Imperial Japanese Army and Navy.
-In 1940 the Thai army acquired approximately 50 Type 95s.
-A number of them spearheaded the Thai invasion of Burma's Shan States during the Second World War.
-In 1952 the tanks were decommissioned.
+In 1940 the Thailand Army acquired approximately fifty Type 95s and a number spearheaded the Thai invasion of Shan State in Burma.
+In 1952 the remaining tanks were decommissioned.

 Technical Details